 The book of Proverbs is called the “wisdom book.”
 It represents collected wisdom of Solomon but also other writers as well.
 In Proverbs 30, we have a chapter written by Agur son of Jakeh.

 There’s little known about this man.
 He starts Proverbs 30 by lamenting his weariness and his own lack of wisdom.
-The chapter is sometimes known as the “numbered sayings” because it contains references to two things, three things, four things, etc.
+The chapter is sometimes known as the “numbered sayings” because it contains references to two things, three things and four things.

-One of those is the numbered sayings of enough.
+One of those is the numbered sayings of “never enough.”
 Agur tells us,

 The leech has two daughters: Give and Give.